csaf-poc/csaf_distribution/docs/csaf_checker.md

-  -r, --rate=                    The average upper limit of https operations per second (defaults to unlimited) -y, --years=YEARS              Number of years to look back from now -t, --timerange=RANGE          RANGE of time from which advisories to download -i, --ignorepattern=PATTERN    Dont download files if there URLs match any of the given PATTERNs -H, --header=                  One or more extra HTTP header fields
+  -r, --rate=                    The average upper limit of https operations per second (defaults to unlimited) -y, --years=YEARS              Number of years to look back from now -t, --timerange=RANGE          RANGE of time from which advisories to download -i, --ignorepattern=PATTERN    Dont download files if their URLs match any of the given PATTERNs -H, --header=                  One or more extra HTTP header fields
       --validator=URL            URL to validate documents remotely
       --validatorcache=FILE      FILE to cache remote validations